An open API service indexing awesome lists of open source software.

 - [Quick Start](#quick-start)

-- [Use Different LLM Endpoints](#use-different-llm-endpoints)
+- [Use Different LLM and Search Providers](#use-different-llm-and-search-providers)

 - [Use local Ollama service for inference and embedding](#use-local-ollama-service-for-inference-and-embedding)